 Through its platform Donut builds trust and forms friendships for even the most distributed teams by encouraging meeting, learning, and onboarding opportunities.
 For remote teams, there’s also a Google Calendar integration, special conversation starters, and even pre-built connections programs.

-"For those who know that effective creative processes demand exceptional planning, there is Bannersnack.
+"For those who know that effective creative processes demand exceptional planning, there is Creatopy.
 With our platform, it’s easy to have all your teams collaborate on design projects while generating multiple sets of visuals, whether we’re talking posters, stories & social posts, animated banners, or video ads.
 Design productivity through effective collaboration is our mission!"

-- Teodora Gavrilut, Head of Marketing at Bannersnack
+- Teodora Gavrilut, COO at Creatopy